camilom325/JWT-authentication/README.md

   `git clone https://github.com/your-username/spring-boot-jwt-mongodb.git`

 2. Configure the MongoDB connection in the application.properties file:

-   `spring.data.mongodb.uri= YOUR MONGO URI` `spring.data.mongodb.database= YOUR DB`
+   `spring.data.mongodb.uri= YOUR MONGO URI`

+   `spring.data.mongodb.database= YOUR DB`

-3. execute the project with SpringBoot dashboard or VSCode debug
+5. execute the project with SpringBoot dashboard or VSCode debug

-4. Use postman to test the endpoints:
+6. Use postman to test the endpoints:

--> register a new user on localhost 8080: POST `http://localhost:8080/auth/register`
+* register a new user on localhost 8080: POST `http://localhost:8080/auth/register`

   body ex:

 {

 "username": "Test1",
 "firstName": "John",
 "lastName": "Doe",
 "password": "12345"

 }

--> register a new user on localhost 8080: POST `http://localhost:8080/auth/login`
+* register a new user on localhost 8080: POST `http://localhost:8080/auth/login`

   body ex:

 {

 "username": "Test1",
 "password": "12345"

 }